richelbilderbeek/dlip/report/README.md

 * They are slow to train without a good gpu.

-* They need lots of training data.
+* They need lots of training data. [further citation needed]

 ## What are phylogenetics?